yhoogstrate/flaimapper/README.md

 #### ncRNAdb09 alignment

-If your reference consists of mature ncRNAs or you are sure you don't take results of ncRNAs that undergo alternative splicing (tRNAs) into account you can use the following aligners:
+If your reference consists of mature ncRNAs or you are sure you don't take results of ncRNAs that undergo alternative splicing (tRNAs) into account, you can use the following 'classical' aligners:

 *	BWA: [http://bio-bwa.sourceforge.net/](http://bio-bwa.sourceforge.net/)
 *	bowtie: [http://bowtie-bio.sourceforge.net/bowtie2/index.shtml](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 *	SubRead: [http://subread.sourceforge.net/](http://subread.sourceforge.net/)
 *	NovoAlign (<FONT COLOR='red'>commercial</FONT>): [http://www.novocraft.com/](http://www.novocraft.com/)
 *	CLC Bio (small RNA-Seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
 	*	Although we have used CLC for our analysis, we **do not** recommend using it prior to FlaiMapper.
 Exporting to SAM/BAM file aggregates all reads with an identical sequence and exporting the tables doesn't provide the coordinates of the aligned reads.
 The SAM/BAM aggregation affects the peak-detection of FlaiMapper.
 We have solved this issue by doing a first alignment round in CLC, to link the reads to their corresponding pre-cursor ncRNAs.
-We then apply a second alignment using MUSCLE (http://nar.oxfordjournals.org/content/32/5/1792.long), wrapped by a program called SSLM, to find the exact coordinates of the reads linked to their precursor.
+We then apply a second alignment using MUSCLE (http://nar.oxfordjournals.org/content/32/5/1792.long), wrapped by a program called SSLM (http://www.gatcplatform.nl/), to find the exact coordinates of the reads linked to their precursor.
 We wrote a program to converts the SSLM format into BAM to ensure compatibility with other tools.
-To convert MUSCLE's output as wrapped by SSLM (http://nar.oxfordjournals.org/content/32/5/1792.long) into BAM proceed with the following command(s):
+To convert MUSCLE's output as wrapped by SSLM into BAM proceed with the following command(s):

 			sslm2sam "output_sslm" -m ncrnadb09.gtf -o output_unsorted.sam